Cyber Security Body of Knowledge (CyBOK) Training Course

 Identity and Access Management with Okta

-14 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at system administrators who wish to use Okta for identity and access management.
+14 HoursThis instructor-led, live training in Taiwan (online or on-site) is designed for system administrators who wish to use Okta for identity and access management.

 OpenLDAP Workshop